Ironirc/Nil-Safe-Send/README.md

 ```

 ## How it works
 Sending and underscore to a receiver, just returns the receiver, or in case of nil, returns a special intermediary object.
-This intermediary object is the sole instance of MessageSwallower (subclass of UndefinedObject)
+This intermediary object is the sole instance of MessageSwallower (subclass of UndefinedObject).
 It's doesNotUnderstand returns nil.
 This makes the effect very local and controllable

 ## To be discussed
-Is it ok to take underscore '_' ?
+Is it ok to globally claim underscore '_' as mehod name?

 ## Todo
 - Look for better examples